 In 2010 the proceeds of the sale of Doxford Hall Hotel and Spa were given to the charity and the Memorandums and Articles of Association were changed to that of only being involved in the transportation of cancer patients and renamed Daft as a Brush Cancer Patient Care.

 The charity was initially established in an office in Newcastle city centre; later in September 2012 it purchased the freehold interest of an office in Gosforth (with ample parking for ambulances), which was later named ‘Daft as a Brush House’.

-To date the charity has a fleet of 29 ambulances, 20 of which have been adopted by primary schools from across the region and 2 by the Great North Children’s Hospital.
-Over 300 volunteers are employed as ambulance drivers/companions; staffing the information desk at the Freeman Hospital, the shop in Eldon Garden and at Daft as a Brush House.
+To date the charity has a fleet of 32 ambulances, all have been adopted by primary schools from across the region.
+Over 450 volunteers are employed as ambulance drivers/companions; staffing the information desk at the Freeman Hospital, the shop in Eldon Garden and at Daft as a Brush House.
 However, the charity still requires more volunteers so why not apply on-line or download an application form.

 The charity, Daft as a Brush Cancer Patient Care, provides a free transport service to and from the Freeman/RVI Hospitals for outpatients undergoing chemotherapy and/or radiotherapy treatment – some from as far afield as the Scottish Borders, North Yorkshire and West Cumbria.